darkobits/formation/docs/concepts/nesting.md

 * Nested forms are submitted as a single unit; it is not possible to submit individual child forms.
 * The `fm` component delegates model values and configuration data to child forms and controls by matching **object keys** to **form/control names**.
 However, the `fmGroup` component delegates model values and configuration data to child forms by matching **array indexes** to the form's **position in the template**.

+Additionally, the following guidelines should be followed whenever possible to keep managing your form components easy:

+* Formation forms delegate to their children whenever possible, so methods like `getModelValues`, `setModelValues`, and `reset` only need to be called from the root-level form controller.
+You should very rarely need to drill-down to the form controller of a deeply-nested form, though this is possible to do using the `getForm` method.

 ### Example

 Given the following data: